 Welcome to the NYC Elder Abuse Center’s (NYCEAC) news and resource roundup blog, The Field Guide.
-We’ve selected and analyzed pertinent articles and resources relevant to elder justice professionals for January and February 2017.
-If you would like to share a news item or resource with us, please contact us at email@example.com or via our Twitter, Facebook, or LinkedIn.
+We’ve selected and analyzed pertinent articles and resources relevant to elder justice professionals for January and February 2018.
+If you would like to share a news item or resource with us, please contact us at email@example.com or via our Twitter, Facebook, or LinkedIn profiles.

 Trending Topics in the News

 The United States Department of Justice announced the largest coordinated sweep of elder fraud cases in history.
 The costs of elder abuse are high for the affected individuals as well as our society.
 Let’s build strong support networks, educate each other, and support entities that spread awareness of the ways to prevent financial exploitation.

 Financial scams of older adults were featured in Forbes Magazine.
 “These criminals carefully select older people and anyone they consider vulnerable to their fake pressure.
 Your aging parents could be a target and scammers want to terrify them.”
 It is important to see financial elder abuse featured in popular publications.